TheRealCyberber/escape-the-jungle/README.md

 b.
 Description

-The game starts with the player having 10 health points.
+- The game starts with the player having 10 health points.
-The player is presented with a question and three possible answers If the player answers correctly, they proceed to the next question.
+- The player is presented with a question and three possible answers
+- If the player answers correctly, they proceed to the next question.
-If the player answers incorrectly, they lose 3 health points.
+- If the player answers incorrectly, they lose 3 health points.
-If the player answers all questions correctly, they win the game.
-If the player's health reaches 0, they lose the game.
+- If the player answers all questions correctly, they win the game.
+- If the Player's health reaches 0, they lose the game.

 c.
 Reason for choosing this game: